MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 ## Connect to Exchange Online PowerShell V2 Module(Public Preview)

+> [!NOTE]
+> The Exchange Online PowerShell V2 Module is not supported in PowerShell Core (v6+ on Windows, macOS, Linux, or Windows Nano Server).
+As a workaround, you can install the module on a computer that's running a supported version of Windows (physical or virtual), and use remote desktop software to connect.

-1. On your local computer, open Windows PowerShell and run the following command:
+1. On your local computer, open Windows PowerShell (as Administrator) and run the following command:

    ```PowerShell
     Install-Module PowerShellGet -Force